Does Sauerkraut Go Bad?

 This post may contain affiliate links.
 I may receive a small commission at no extra cost to you.
 All opinions remain my own.

-To put it concisely, it does not.
+In summary, it does not.

 It’s true that the bacteria in sauerkraut will eventually die off.